IterResearch: Rethinking Long-Horizon Agents with Interaction Scaling: Introduction

 When tackling long-horizon tasks, recent works~\citep{chen2025cpo,song2025r1,zheng2025deepresearcher,jin2025search,Li2025webthinker,li2025websailor,tao2025webshaper} typically append all retrieved information and intermediate reasoning steps to a single, continuously expanding context window, which we term the \textit{mono-contextual paradigm}.
 While straightforward to implement, this paradigm fundamentally undermines the sustained reasoning capabilities required for long-horizon tasks: (1) \textbf{context suffocation}: as the context window fills with all prior interactions, the available space for model reasoning progressively shrinks, forcing increasingly constrained responses that ultimately degrade into premature or superficial conclusions.
 (2) \textbf{noise contamination}: irrelevant information from web searches and early exploration errors become permanently embedded in the context, creating cascading interference that dilutes signal quality throughout the entire reasoning process.

 To address these limitations, we introduce \textbf{\modelname}, a novel \textit{Iterative Deep-Research Paradigm} that fundamentally reimagines how autonomous agents maintain sustained reasoning capacity in long-horizon scenarios.
 Our key insight is that effective long-horizon research requires periodic synthesis and strategic forgetting—capabilities absent in current mono-contextual approaches.
-Specifically, we extend the \textit{Markov Decision Process (MDP)} framework for deep research with a distinctive state design: rather than maintaining an ever-expanding history, each state is a strategically reconstructed workspace containing only essential elements: the question, an evolving report serving as the agent's memory, and the immediate context needed for current reasoning.
-This Markovian structure, where future exploration depends only on the current reconstructed state rather than the entire history, enables the agent to maintain consistent reasoning capacity across arbitrary exploration depths while naturally circumventing the degradation that plagues mono-contextual approaches.
+Specifically, we adopt an MDP-inspired architecture to structure deep research with a distinctive state design: rather than maintaining an ever-expanding history, each state is a strategically reconstructed workspace containing only essential elements: the question, an evolving report serving as the agent's memory, and the immediate context needed for current reasoning.
+This iterative structure, where future exploration depends only on the current reconstructed state rather than the entire history, enables the agent to maintain consistent reasoning capacity across arbitrary exploration depths while naturally circumventing the degradation that plagues mono-contextual approaches.

-To fully realize this paradigm's potential, we develop \textbf{Efficiency-Aware Policy Optimization (EAPO)}, a reinforcement learning framework specifically designed for training \modelname.
-EAPO addresses two critical challenges unique to our iterative paradigm: First, recognizing that not all successful trajectories are equally valuable, we introduce \textit{efficiency-aware rewards} that geometrically discount based on trajectory length—agents reaching correct conclusions through concise, focused exploration receive higher rewards than those requiring extensive iterations.
+To effectively train this iterative paradigm, we employ Efficiency-Aware Policy Optimization (EAPO), a training strategy specifically designed for \modelname.
+EAPO addresses two critical challenges unique to our iterative paradigm: First, recognizing that not all successful trajectories are equally valuable, we adapt standard geometric discounting to create efficiency-aware rewards that geometrically discount based on trajectory length—agents reaching correct conclusions through concise, focused exploration receive higher rewards than those requiring extensive iterations.
 Second, since our paradigm naturally decomposes trajectories into independent training samples at each round, we employ \textit{adaptive downsampling} to handle the variable sample counts based on data-parallel size, ensuring stable distributed training while preserving over 99\% of training data.